What is a Fishbone Diagram?

 How to use a fishbone diagram?

-Step 1: The head: name the problem
+Step 1: Name the problem

 Show the problem to be worked on as the head.
 Then, draw a line from the head to the tail.
 If the matter at hand is a problem, its definition should be accurate and objective.
 And if you’re drawing the diagram to plan a change or analyze a new design - make sure to formulate the goal clearly, and make it achievable.